-- 1. Obtain a blank Hot Work Permit from the CSU Fire Prevention Officer. - 2.
-Fire Prevention Official will consult with Applicant to verify as much detail as possible. - 3.
-If fire alarms systems need to be taken out of a service or if any modification to fire prevention systems is deemed necessary to safely perform hot work, contact the CSU Department of Fire Prevention & Security for assistance in this process and approval of fire watch measures.
+- 1. Obtain a blank Hot Work Permit from the CSU Representative (Project Manager/Supervisor). - 2.
+Fill out the form with as much detail as possible by checking items applicable to the project. - 3.
+If fire alarms need to be taken out of a service or if any modification to fire prevention systems is deemed necessary to safely perform hot work, contact the CSU Department of Fire Prevention & Security for assistance in this process and approval of fire watch measures.
 The signature of authorized fire safety personnel is required for permit to be issued. - 4.
-Employees' signature is verification that applicable precautions have been taken. - 5.
+Verify applicable precautions have been taken by signing the form. - 5.
+Bring to the CSU Representative (Project Manager/Supervisor).
+It is the responsibility of the CSU Representative (Project Manager/Supervisor) to secure approval in the form of a signature from an authorized individual.
 Departmental representatives reserve the right to inspect all job sites prior to issuing the permit - 6.
-Fire Prevention Officer maintains original application and Applicant receives carbon copy. - 7.
+After signing, the person issuing the permit is to forward the second copy to the Department of Environmental Health & Safety for documentation and recordkeeping purposes. - 7.
 Post and maintain permit in work area throughout the duration of the hot work activity and restrict access to the area until work is complete and the area is restored to its original condition. - 8.
 Additional permits are required should work extend twenty-four (24) hours beyond the start time indicated on the permit.
 A permit may be issued for a period of time longer than twenty-four (24) hours for longer remodeling/repair jobs but no longer than one (1) week. - 9.
 All work practices must conform to the American Welding Society and the instructions on the hot work permit. - 10.
 Contractors must furnish their own 10 pound ABC rated fire extinguisher.